-Jokowi receives retirement and old-age savings benefits from TASPEN - ExBulletin
+Jokowi receives retirement and old-age savings benefits from Taspen - ExBulletin

 Politics

-PT Dana Savings and Insurance for Civil Servants (TASPEN) handed over the benefits of the Retirement and Old Age Savings Program (THT) to the 7th President of the Republic of Indonesia, Joko Widodo in Surakarta City, Wednesday (6/ 11). photo of the TASPEN document

-jpnn.comSURAKARTA – PT Dana Savings and Insurance for Civil Servants (TASPEN) handed over the benefits of the Retirement and Old Age Savings Program (THT) to the 7th President of the Republic of Indonesia, Joko Widodo in Surakarta City, Wednesday ( 6/11).
+JAKARTA, investor.id – PT Dana Savings and Insurance for Civil Servants (Persero) (TASPEN) on Wednesday handed over the benefits of the Retirement and Old Age Savings Program (THT) to the 7th President of the Republic of Indonesia, Joko Widodo (Jokowi) in the city of Surakarta.
+(06/11/2024).

-This rights transfer activity was given by TASPEN Chief Operating Officer Ariyandi with TASPEN Chief Financial Officer Rena Latsmi Puri and Bank Mandiri Taspen Chief Compliance and Control Officer Resi Lora as speakers. appreciation for Jokowi's service to the country.
+This rights transfer activity was given directly by TASPEN COO Ariyandi with TASPEN CFO Rena Latsmi Puri and Bank Mandiri Taspen Compliance and Control Director Resi Lora acting as of appreciation for Jokowi's service to the country.

-The amount of benefits from the Retirement and Old Age Savings Program (THT) is regulated by Government Regulation Number 25 of 1981 and Law Number 7 of 1978.

-TASPEN will pay benefits from the 7th Indonesian Presidential Pension Program starting November 1, 2024, which will be distributed every month on the same date through TASPEN's Bank Mandiri account.
+The amount of benefits from the Old Age Retirement and Savings Program (THT) is regulated by Government Regulation Number 25 of 1981 and Law Number 7 of 1978.
+TASPEN pays benefits from the 7th Indonesian Presidential Retirement Program starting from 1 November 2024, which will be distributed each month thereon via a Bank Mandiri TASPEN account.

-“I express my appreciation for the ball pickup service provided by TASPEN.
-“The service is fast, thank you TASPEN for its commitment to providing the best service,” said Jokowi.
+The 7th President of the Republic of Indonesia, Joko Widodo, expressed his appreciation for the football collection service provided by TASPEN.
+“The service is fast, thank you TASPEN for its commitment to providing the best service,” Jokowi said in an official statement quoted on Friday (11/8/2024).

-The father of three is entering his retirement period as president for the period 2019-2024, after serving as head of state for five years, from November 1, 2019 to October 31, 2024.

-The handing over of this card confirms that President Joko Widodo is now officially among the beneficiaries of the TASPEN retirement program, intended to support the well-being of ASN retirees and state civil servants.
+The delivery of this card confirms that Joko Widodo is now officially one of the beneficiaries of the TASPEN retirement program, intended to support the well-being of ASN retirees and state civil servants.

+Henra, Secretary General of TASPEN, said the granting of retirement benefits to the 7th President Joko Widodo was a form of appreciation for his dedication and leadership while serving as head of state.

+“We hope that this pension fund can bring real benefits to Mr. Joko Widodo by allowing him to enjoy his retirement comfortably and peacefully.
+TASPEN is committed to ensuring that retirees, especially those who have contributed to the nation, receive the best service that supports their well-being in their retirement period,” he explained.

 |